Skip to main content

 PAYMENT METHODS

-We accept cash, check, major credit cards (MasterCard, Visa, AmEx, Discover), or money order.
+We accept cash, checks, major credit cards (MasterCard, Visa, AmEx, Discover), and money orders.
+Please make checks payable to Lyme Academy of Fine Arts.

 Lyme Academy of Fine Arts